-Figure 3 illustrates a scatter of the mean fiscal-tax to inflation ratios $(\tau/(p+.02))$ plotted against the mean hidden economy shares (\hbar) reported in Table 1.
-Here too the inverse relationship suggested by equation (21) is confirmed.
+Figure 3 illustrates a scatter of the mean fiscal-tax to inflation ratios $(\tau/(\pi+.02))$ plotted against the mean hidden economy shares (\hbar) reported in Table 1.
+Here too the inverse relationship suggested by equation (20) is confirmed.
 The reason for presenting data on the inflation rate is that this is the focus of interest in a vast majority of the literature.
 It is therefore important to establish the robustness of this inverse relationship to the alternative fiscal-tax to inflation ratio.
-The principal reason for including the value .02 in the ratio $\tau/(p+.02)$ is to accommodate cases where the inflation rate is negative and therefore avoid indeterminate values when taking the natural logarithm of this ratio for the regression analysis of subsection 4.3.
+The principal reason for including the value .02 in the ratio $\tau/(\pi+.02)$ is to accommodate cases where the inflation rate is negative and therefore avoid indeterminate values when taking the natural logarithm of this ratio for the regression analysis of subsection 4.3.
 Figure 4 illustrates the same scatter plot (again excluding Panama) for the panel data.
-Here too the inverse relationship seems to be confirmed and to confirm the statistical significance of this relationship, results from cross-section and panel regressions are presented in subsection 4.3.
+Here too the inverse relationship seems to be confirmed and to confirm the statistical significance of this relationship, results from panel regressions are presented